sebgra/hicberg/README.md

 ### Plot

-To plot all the informations about the analysis, the following command can be used:
+To plot all the information about the analysis, the following command can be used:

 ```bash
 hicberg plot --genome=FILE --output=DIR  [--bins=2000]
 ```

-Considering all the previous analysis, with 2000bp as bin size to plot all the informations in a folder named "test" previously created on the desktop:
+Considering all the previous analysis, with 2000bp as bin size to plot all the information in a folder named "test" previously created on the desktop:

 ```bash
 hicberg plot -g genome.fa -o ~/Desktop/test/ -b 2000